ev2900/BM25_Search_Example/README.md

 ]
 ```

-In this example we have a courpus of 3 documents.
+In this example we have a corpus of 3 documents.

-### Tokenize each documents in the corpus of documents
+### Tokenize each document

+Tokenization breaks down sentences into individual words.
+Each work is a token.
+Tokenization is an important preprocessing step because BM25 operates on the level of individual tokens.

+The code below tokenizes each document by breaking each sentence into a list of words

 ```
 tokenized_corpus = []